makpluang/map_based_event_planner/README.md

 ## Note

 This repo has not been deployed, backend clone of this service has been deployed.
-As for deployement purpose we need to some changed in repo so I avoid to play and deploy this repo.
+As for deployement purpose we need to make some changed in repo ,as setup of config file so I avoided to play and deploy this repo.

 you are good to go.